halfhp/ScalaSpringExperiment/README.md

 Demonstrates using Spring Framework with Scala 3.

 The biggest headaches of upgrading from Scala 2.13 to Scala 3 has been with the level of compatibility tools like IntellIJ offer, and the relatively small market share it has of Scala projects and libraries.
-Builds sometimes slow to a crawl or hang or randomly fail, only to succeed after a second or third retry.
+Builds sometimes slow to a crawl, hang, or randomly fail, only to succeed after a second or third retry.

-The jury is still out on whether the migration is worthwhile for established projects, but as of 2025 I do feel like Scala 3 is the way to go for new projects.
+The jury is still out on whether the migration is worthwhile for established projects, but I do feel that Scala 3 has reached the point where it is the better choice for new projects.

 :speech_balloon: **Questions / comments / suggestions are welcome in the [discussions](https://github.com/halfhp/ScalaSpringExperiment/discussions), or feel free to [contact me](mailto:halfhp@gmail.com) directly.**